 The acceptance level for an ESXi host is displayed in the Security Profile in the vSphere Web Client.

-The VMwareCertified acceptance level has the most stringent requirements.
+- The VMwareCertified acceptance level has the most stringent requirements.
 VIBs with this level go through thorough testing fully equivalent to VMware in-house Quality Assurance testing for the same technology.
-Today, only IOVP drivers are published at this level.
+Today, only I/O Vendor Program (IOVP) program drivers are published at this level.
 VMware takes support calls for VIBs with this acceptance level.

 - Connect to each ESXi host and verify that the acceptance level is set to VMwareCertified, VMwareAccepted, or PartnerSupported by running the following command.